 Pilates is becoming an integral and common exercise in the fitness wold.
 As it develops and grows, classes are becoming available for all levels of ability and for all ages.
 Look into your local health and fitness centres and senior centres to see what’s available.
 If an age-specific class is not available, try a beginner class.
 A good instructor will be able to help you to find what works for you.
 Many people attempt to learn Pilates from online videos or DVDs.
 This is not recommended for beginners as it is essential to get the exercises right to ensure that you do not injure yourself.

 Pilates is a low-impact exercise which is most effective when combined with aerobic exercises and a healthy diet.
-For more information, read our articles on healthy eating for over 60s and exercises for your later years.
+For more information, please contact us.
 You’ll soon be taking the first steps to a happier, healthier you!